dsouza-dylan/US_Fire_Distribution/README.md

-# 🔥 America on Fire
+# 🔥 America on Fire: Mapping U.S. Fire Distribution

 An interactive map exploring **wildfire activity across the United States in 2024** using NASA MODIS satellite data.
 The project lets users explore wildfire intensity by **month**, **state**, and **county**, and includes a **guided presentation mode** that walks through key wildfire patterns and surprising hotspots.